-For TAST week 31 I have two stitches that are related.
+For TAST week 31, I have two stitches that are related.
 They demonstrate how a technique from one stitch can be applied to another.
-The first stitch is Woven Detached Chain stitch which is great to use when ever you want to add a leaf shape to your embroidery.
+The first stitch is Woven Detached Chain stitch.
+This is great to use whenever you want to add a leaf shape to your embroidery.
 It is highly textured and people usually comment on it.
 I often add Woven Detached Chain stitch to floral sprays instead of using a regular detached chain (lazy daisy).
-In fact where ever you see a detached chain in a pattern you can substitute Woven Detached Chain stitch with great effect.
+In fact, wherever you see a detached chain in a pattern, you can substitute Woven Detached Chain stitch with great effect.

 Beyond TAST Week 31

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.